lucidworks/connectors-sdk-resources/java-sdk/connectors/incremental-connector/README.md

 This connector generates a configurable number of documents all with random titles and body fields.
 In the first job, a number of documents are generated.
 In the second, and subsequent jobs, the connector will generate also an specific number of new documents.

-This connector emit checkpoints and emit candidates as transient=true.
+This connector emits checkpoints and emit candidates as transient=true.

 Crawls are incremental.